heru-himawan-tl/fdaf/README.md

 Working with FDAF is a working with standard Java EE.
 You no need too busy by learning the FDAF itself.
-The most of things you have to understand is about understood Java EE in the first place, then you will got using FDAF is just so easy and simply.
+The most of things you have to understand is about understood Java EE in the first place, then you will get using FDAF just so easy and so simply.

 ## Builtin Ready-To-Use-Application-Modules Source Codes